Menu

 This affliction varies slightly from each production, even within the production through the years.
 London in 2023 does not look like London from the 1980s; Broadway went through several variations during its 35-year run, and some of the world tour deformities were wildly different from the original London makeup.
 As the show ages and the Brilliant Original model slowly fades away, giving way to more non-replica productions, we are seeing more and more variation on the Phantom's makeup.

 Like other versions of the makeup design, the ALW stage show inspires thousands of eager fans to attempt to replicate this memorable look.
 But for those who have never done stage or effects makeup before, this can be extremely intimidating.
-The two tutorials below offer two different approaches: one will use pre-made prosthetics, one will utilize liquid latex and cotton to be built up on the face.
+The two tutorials below offer two different approaches for different skill sets and budgets: one will use pre-made prosthetics, one will utilize liquid latex and cotton to be built up on the face in an "out of kit" style makeup.
+Scroll down if you are not using pre-made prosthetics.

 Phantom Prosthetics